fbpx Skip to main content

 Chair, California Member

-Hana joined the Regional Advisory Board – California in August 2022.
+Christina Plhak joined the Regional Advisory Board – Southern California in February 2025.

 California Member

-Trenton joined the Regional Advisory Board – California in August 2023.
+Mark Aplonski joined the Regional Advisory Board – Southern California in February 2025.

 Kristin Juel